 A service dog trained for an individual with autism may accompany a child to his or her dentist, doctor visits, while traveling, shopping and/or attending school activities.
 Autism service dogs can be trained to recognize and help de-escalate emotional meltdowns or to gently interrupt an individual displaying self-harming behaviors.
 For example, a service dog may respond to signs that indicate anxiety by gently laying across the individual’s lap.

 The types of animals that are used to assist individuals with autism vary.
-Dogs, cats, rabbits and even guinea pigs are being used to help individuals with ASDs live fuller lives.
+Dogs, cats, rabbits and even guinea pigs are being used to help individuals with ASD live fuller lives.
 Although it may seem like a tall order, pets can provide unconditional love, calming cuddle sessions and happiness.